-The high-quality masks use polycarbonate lenses that are shatterproof.
+The high-quality full-face snorkel masks use polycarbonate lenses that are shatterproof.
 That means that if the lens breaks it will not disintegrate into sharp pieces but instead will stay in one piece.

-Having high-quality lens materials is important to get the most lifetime out of your mask while having a crystal clear view in the water.
+Having high-quality lens materials is important to get the most life out of your full-face snorkel mask while having a crystal clear view in the water.
 It also helps with traveling as you don’t have to worry that the lens will scratch or break from the smallest pressure.

 Direct your own movies

 Some full-face snorkel masks also have a mount for an action camera included.
-Most allow to add a GoPro camera on top of the mask so you can tape the same scenery as you see it while you snorkel.
+Most allow adding a GoPro camera on top of the full-face mask so you can tape the same scenery as you see it while you snorkel.

-This is a great feature as it allows you to continue to use your hands while filming.
+This is a great feature of many full-face snorkeling goggles as it allows you to continue to use your hands while filming.
 If you have the camera in your hand, then one of your hands is constantly in use holding the camera.

-However, while it is great to have the camera attached to your mask, it also has downsides.
-Most masks have the action camera attachment on the top or on the snorkel.
-The problem there is that if you don’t have your face underwater, your camera might not be inside the water but above.
+However, while it is great to have the camera attached to your full-face snorkeling mask, it also has downsides.
+Most full-face snorkel masks have the action camera attachment on the top or on the snorkel.
+The problem here is that if you don’t have your face underwater, your camera might not be inside the water but above.
 At that moment you will film nothing but the surface of the lake or ocean.

-Masks that have an integrated GoPro attachment that sits in the frame on the top or bottom of the mask.
+Snorkel masks that have an integrated GoPro attachment that sits on the frame on the top or bottom of the full-face snorkeling mask.
 These will usually ensure that the camera is inside the water to film what you see.
 One simple way to improve the location of the camera is by getting a GoPro extension that lets you change the position of the camera and push it forward and deeper into the water.

 Keeping you afloat

-Full-face masks have not only advantages though.
-There’s one disadvantage, and that comes from the large volume of these masks.
+Even the best full-face snorkel masks have not only advantages though.
+There’s one disadvantage, and that comes from the large volume of these full-face snorkel masks.
 If you snorkel and see something interesting a few feet below you, it’s much harder to dive down with a full-face mask compared to a traditional scuba mask.

-Why, you ask?
-The air trapped inside the mask creates a lift under water.
+Why – you ask?
+The air trapped inside the full-face mask creates a lift underwater.
 This makes it much harder to dive down as the air wants to keep you afloat.
 Modern traditional scuba masks are designed to minimize the amount of trapped air to make it easier to dive.
 The full-face mask traps a lot of air which helps you stay afloat and makes it easier to snorkel but it also makes it nearly impossible to dive with them.

-It feels like there are new full face snorkels coming out every day.
+It feels like there are new full-face snorkel masks coming out every day.
 Pricing for these ranges from cheap to expensive to overpriced.

-Masks that are cheaply designed can also put your health at risk.
-If the mask is not designed to optimally remove your exhaled breath, then you risk having CO2 build up inside the mask which can lead to health risks.
+Full-face masks that are cheaply designed can also put your health at risk.
+If the full-face mask is not designed to optimally remove your exhaled breath, then you risk having CO2 build up inside the mask which can lead to health risks.

 In most cases, you get what you pay for.
-Masks that are really cheap will usually be made from cheap material and won’t last long.
-Some expensive masks are also not worth the money.
+Full-face snorkel masks that are really cheap will usually be made from cheap material and won’t last long.
+Some expensive full-face masks are also not worth the money.